tomjtoth/config/dual_boot.md

    - format all Win10 partitions
    - restore the images to the partitions

+# finish up Windows
-# connect Windows to the internet
+ - connect to the internet
-let it get the "best" drivers
+ - "check for updates"
+ - leave it on for a few hours